TeeNguyenDA/Data-Visualization-and-Dashboards-with-Tableau/README.md

 The clean dataset now contains 29,816 rows after the EDA & data-cleaning process.

-A detailed explanation of the process, with at least corresponding graphs, can be found in this output:
+A detailed explanation of the process, with some corresponding graphs, can be found in this output:

 [TableauPresentationFileOption2NumberIIIDatasetAirbnbThanhNguyen.pdf](TableauPresentationFileOption2NumberIIIDatasetAirbnbThanhNguyen.pdf)